qwertyuu/go-ur/README.md

 Here are many things we can deduce:

-- If the game is only strategy, a random-playing AI would have a 0% winrate against the world best player
+- If the game is only strategy, a random-playing AI would have a 0% win rate against the world best player
   - This hypothesis can be easily thought about and dismissed as we could imaging the best player in the world only rolling 0s for the whole game, and the random-playing AI rolling normally, which would give a win to the random-playing AI.
 - If the game is only luck, a random-playing AI would have the same chance of winning as any other policies
   - This hypothesis is easy to dismiss too as it would be easy to imagine always "eating" pawns of the random-playing AI as they come out their starting zone given the appropriate dice rolls.
 We cannot, for sure, estimate how much we would win against such a primitive player, but we can at least deduce that the win rate would be more than 50% for the more mature policy.

 Therefore, the game is neither only luck and only strategy.

-In the numbers I have run through, here are my conclusions: Even my best AI, one that trained over many generations and beat the older best AIs by a large margin (71.08% winrate), the best it can do against a random-playing bot is `96.64%` winrate against a random-playing AI over 10k games.
+In the numbers I have run through, here are my conclusions: Even my best AI, one that trained over many generations and beat the older best AIs by a large margin (71.08% win rate), the best it can do against a random-playing bot is `96.64%` win rate against a random-playing AI over 10k games.
 This means that the game tends towards 0% luck but is also more than 0 as we deduced.
 I would say then that the game is ~3% luck.

 A fun thing to think about is this one:

-My "best" AI was not the best against a random-playing AI (my best recorded score so far was `96.72%`), but since it did better against the older "best" AI in 1v1 (71.08% winrate vs. `67.98%` winrate for the other best AI against a random-playing AI), it also seemed to generalize better against humans (tested in real games against real peoples).
+My "best" AI was not the best against a random-playing AI (my best recorded score so far was `96.72%`), but since it did better against the older "best" AI in 1v1 (71.08% win rate vs. `67.98%` win rate for the other best AI against a random-playing AI), it also seemed to generalize better against humans (tested in real games against real peoples).

 As you can see here, one of the biggest challenges in this whole code base is to find an appropriate metric that will predict how well an AI will do against a human.
-Only optimizing for winrate against a random-playing AI will yield an appreciable opponent, but not a very good opponent.
+Only optimizing for win rate against a random-playing AI will yield an appreciable opponent, but not a very good opponent.
 Using different reference points and policies seem to be the best approach so far.

 I am eager to find better approaches in the future.
 Please try some out by forking and don't hesitate to open a PR to propose improvements in this matter.